Jungle Jim's International Market

-Jungle Jim's International Market, formerly Jungle Jim's Farmer's Market, is a large supermarket in Fairfield, Ohio, with a satellite location in Union Township, Clermont County, both near Cincinnati.
-The main location has been described as a theme park of food.
+Jungle Jim's International Market, formerly Jungle Jim's Farmer's Market, is a large specialty supermarket in Fairfield, Ohio, with a satellite location in Union Township, Clermont County, both near Cincinnati.
+The main location is roughly 200,000 square feet (4.6 acres or 18,580 square meters), and has been described as a theme park of food.
 Jungle Jim's offers one of the largest wine selections in the United States, live seafood tanks, and an in-store cooking school.
 Each week, the store is visited by about 82,000 shoppers, whom founder "Jungle" Jim Bonaminio calls "foodies".
-Many of the specialty foods in the store's Asian and European departments are difficult to find elsewhere in the Greater Cincinnati area, and customers have been known to drive from other cities for the store's wide variety of food.
+Many of the specialty foods in international departments are difficult to find elsewhere in the Greater Cincinnati area, and customers have been known to drive from other cities for the store's wide variety of food.
+Jungle Jim’s is also known for its use of animatronics as well as other displays.

 History

 In 1971, "Jungle" Jim Bonaminio set up a semi-permanent produce stand in a parking lot in Hamilton, Ohio.
 Over the next three years, Bonaminio moved the stand to several vacant lots throughout the area until he bought a plot of land.
 Due to the industrial zoning of the land, the city of Fairfield was reluctant to issue a permit for a commercial fruit and vegetable stand.
 After discussing an exception made for nearby fast food chain Arthur Treacher's, the city commission approved the permit.
 The first store opened in 1975 with 4,200 square feet of space.

 Bonaminio continued to expand the store, adding products at customer request and enlarging and re-arranging the store.

-Theme

-Jungle Jim's unusual displays throughout the store gives it the feeling of a theme park.
-At the entrance, animal replicas are accompanied by occasional roars and the splashing of a miniature waterfall in the background.
-Inside are several animatronic displays, such as a lion that sings Elvis Presley songs at intervals and a "rock band" composed of General Mills cereal mascots.
-Several of the animatronics, such as the lion, a human character named Pedro, and a trio of blackbirds, are former Pizza Time Theatre animatronics (the lion character was known as "The King" at PTT, and served the same purpose of singing Elvis songs).
-The miniature storefronts in Jungle Jim's' European section represent the architectural styles of various countries, and the Mexican section is covered by what appears to be the adobe façade and wooden frame of a cantina.
-The hot sauce section is topped with a fire truck, the English section themed to Sherwood Forest, and subtle humor is injected into many parts of the store, such as the trashcans once labeled "Jungle Junk," the "Adult Oriented Hot Sauces" section, and the restroom entrances disguised as Rumpke portable toilets.
-In 2007, the restrooms won the Cintas Best Restroom in America contest.
-Before Jungle Jim's doubled in size in the late 1990s, the store featured flags from many countries that were positioned throughout the store and automatically waved back and forth, to give it an "international" feel.
+In 1988, after visiting specialty markets in Chicago, he decided to make the store an international market as well as introduce the jungle theme.
+Today, Jungle Jim’s is known for its wide variety of international foods such as various cheeses, exotic meats, breads and wines.